 News

-Supported by the National Institutes of Health, Johns Hopkins researchers have created LiftOn, a new software tool that can ...
+Supported by the National Institutes of Health, Johns Hopkins researchers have created LiftOn, a new software tool that can transfer annotations between the genomes of different species to map out new ...

 A total of 15 undergraduate students studying biomedical engineering received the Provost Undergraduate Research Award (PURA) to assist with independent research, scholarly and creative projects over ...